Bachelor of Science in Hospitality Administration

 This dynamic and fast-growing field includes the management of meetings, events, and trade shows for organizations and facilities.
 This concentration exposes students to the core concepts, essential tools, and key frameworks related to events in the hospitality industry.
 Career paths include corporate and association planning, as well as positions in special event companies and intermediary or third-party planning companies.

-The concentration in Event Management requires 4 courses (12 credits) as specified below.
+The concentration in Event Management requires 4 courses (12 units) as specified below.

-• HF 376 Special Event Planning and Operations (4 cr)
+• SHA HF 376 Special Event Planning and Operations (4 units)

 Concentration in Hospitality Real Estate Development